Magdeburg: 19th century

 In the course of the Napoleonic Wars, the fortress surrendered to French troops in 1806.
 The city was annexed to the French-controlled Kingdom of Westphalia in the 1807 Treaty of Tilsit.
 King Jérôme appointed Count Heinrich von Blumenthal as mayor.
 In 1815, after the Napoleonic Wars, Magdeburg was made the capital of the new Prussian Province of Saxony.

 20th century

 In 1912, the old fortress was dismantled, and in 1908, the municipality Rothensee became part of Magdeburg.

+During World War I, Polish leader Józef Piłsudski and his close associate Kazimierz Sosnkowski were imprisoned in the city by Germany in 1917–1918.

+During the Weimar Republic the Magdeburger Tageszeitung was published as a local newspaper in Magdeburg.

+During World War II, Magdeburg was the location of 30 forced labour detachments of the Stalag XI-A prisoner-of-war camp for some 4,500 Allied POWs, a camp for Sinti and Romani people (see also Romani Holocaust), and three subcamps of the Buchenwald concentration camp, in which mostly Jewish men and boys and Soviet, Polish and Jewish women were imprisoned.
+In April 1945, dozens of prisoners were massacred by the Volkssturm and Hitler Youth, and surviving prisoners were sent on death marches towards the Ravensbrück and Sachsenhausen concentration camps.